tonyjurg/Parashot/WeeklyParasha/09 - Vayeshev/README.md

 ## Hebcal

 Additional details about Jewish calendar and holiday information, offering users a resource for tracking Hebrew dates, candle lighting times, and other relevant information in the Jewish calendar. <a href="https://www.hebcal.com/sedrot/vayeshev" target="_blank">Hebcal entry for parasha Vayeshev</a>.

+## AI generated image

+The following image was created by DALL-E as illustration for this parasha.
+The following prompt was AI generated as prompt to the image:
+"An artistic depiction of Parasha Vayeshev: Jacob sitting pensively in the land of Canaan, surrounded by a serene yet tense atmosphere, symbolizing his desire for peace.
+Nearby, Joseph, adorned in his vibrant multicolored robe (ketonet passim), stands out among his brothers, who watch him with mixed emotions.
+The scene is set under a vivid Middle Eastern sky, with flocks of sheep grazing in the distance and subtle hints of the unfolding drama, such as shadows of a pit and caravan traders in the background."